Some TeX Developments

-As I’ve just installed Ubuntu 10.04 (‘Lucid Lynx’) on my test system, I thought I should check that I can get biber working.
+As I’ve just installed Ubuntu 10.04 (‘Lucid Lynx’) on my test system, I thought I should check that I can get Biber working.
 As in my earlier posts, this is not too hard, but it’s nice to have some instructions.
-As usual, first you need to download biber from the homepage and unpack the files.
+As usual, first you need to download Biber from the homepage and unpack the files.
 Using the Terminal, move the directory where the source is and do

 sudo cpan Config::AutoConf